oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 [{"itemCount":100,"itemName":"Book"},{"itemCount":50,"itemName":"Eraser"},{"itemCount":150,"itemName":"Pencil"},{"itemCount":5000,"itemName":"Pin"}]
 ```

-**Please leave the stockmanager running, we're going to use it in the next few labs**

 ### Optional lab - accessing the context of the request

 There are situations where you need to access the context of a request, for example in getting the identity of the user, or examining in detail the Http headers.